Attendance Guidelines for University Support Staff

 - Failure to Remain: An incident of failure to remain on duty occurs when an employee does not obtain permission to leave the work site during scheduled work time or takes or exceeds a break period without authorization.

 - Excessive Absence: Excessive absence from work occurs when an employee is away from work to the extent that completion of normal work requirements is adversely affected.
 These absences may have been excused or unexcused and caused by medical or other reasons.
 An employee must be notified that absences are excessive before such incidents can be counted toward corrective action.
-A supervisor may designate medical-related absences as excessive only after consulting Human Resources and, when appropriate, the Office of Affirmative Action or the Office of Unclassified Affairs and University Compliance.
+A supervisor may designate medical-related absences as excessive only after consulting Human Capital Services.
+Absences that qualify under the Family and Medical Leave Act (FMLA) are generally not to be considered under this policy.

 Failure to Remain,